Angas96/automatedPostgres/README.md

 **For Linux Users please ensure that the Scripts have the correct permissions to be executed.**

-To ensure this simply type:
+To ensure that simply type:
 ```bash
 chmod +x createContainer.sh
 ```
 ```bash
 chmod +x createEnviromentVariables.sh
 ```
-To start the shell script type:
+To start the shell scripts type:
 ```bash
 source createEnviromentVariables.sh
 ```